 Interestingly, Pentecost has ties to another religion: Just as the Jewish holiday Shavuot occurs 50 days after Passover, Pentecost falls on the 50th day after Easter.
 These two celebrations share roots in the Feast of Weeks, a Jewish harvest festival which took place seven weeks (or roughly 50 days) after Passover.
 Beyond that, they both commemorate highly significant events in their respective religions (where Pentecost celebrates the arrival of the Holy Spirit, Shavuot celebrates God giving the Torah to the Israelites).

 Today, Pentecost is still a meaningful day for baptism within Eastern and Western forms of Christianity.
-It's actually known as Whit Sunday in many European countries because of the white robes that people will wear when they're baptized.
+It's actually known as Whit Sunday in many European countries because of the white robes that people will wear when they're baptised.

 Masses held for Pentecost usually feature readings from the Acts of the Apostles and, in a nod to the Holy Spirit imbuing the apostles with languages (or "fiery tongues"), some churches will be decorated with red rose petals and officiants will wear red robes.